Email: [email protected]

-Kaisa Snellman is Assistant Professor of Organisational Behaviour at INSEAD where she teaches courses in organizational behavior and organizational theory.
+Kaisa Snellman is an Associate Professor of Organisational Behaviour at INSEAD where she teaches courses in organizational behavior and organizational theory.

 Kaisa's work examines inequality based on gender, race, and class in the domains of education, employment, and health.
 She is interested in both the structural and the cultural-cognitive processes that contribute to inequality.
 More specifically, she studies how cultural beliefs about gender and race shape outcomes for individuals as well as organizations, and how organizations contribute to economic inequality through their employment practices.